agb94/agb94.github.io/content/blog/beginning/index.md

 ---
 title: New Beginnings
 date: "2022-04-26T13:40:32.169Z"
+description: 👆 Check out my first blog post!
 show: true
 ---

-This is my first post on this new blog. 😋 How exciting!
+This is my first post on this new blog.
+How exciting! 😋

 To make this blog, I used [Gatsby](https://www.gatsbyjs.com/).
 It is pretty easy to make a website with Gatsby because there are plenty of great starter packs.
 I used one of the most popular themes: